elifesciences/elife-continuum-documentation/file_naming_spec.md

 ###### example 1

-Article makes it all the way from submission, through first round of content processing to being published.
+Article makes it all the way from submission, through first round of content processing to being published, without a PoA version.

 Bundle that appears in the publishing system looks like this: